lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 in a simulation of a blow molding process.
 We displayed the deformation of the geometry using displacement plots, and represented the material thickness using color mapping.
-We saw how we can create simple ani-mations by generating a sequence of images.
+We saw how we can create simple animations by generating a sequence of images.

 We concluded the case studies by visualizing the Towers of Hanoi algorithm.
 Here we showed how to combine the procedural power of C++ with the visualization capabilities in VTK.
-We saw how visualization often requires our creative resources to cast data structures and informa-tion into visual form.
+We saw how visualization often requires our creative resources to cast data structures and information into visual form.

 ## 12.9 Bibliographic Notes